-Students must achieve an overall average of 75% in every subject within each course/unit in order to remain in the program except for Math (see below).
+Students must achieve an overall average of 77% in every subject within each course/unit in order to remain in the program except for Math (see below).
+If you are struggling with dropping grades, please refer to Tutoring, page 33.